khunspoonzi/pyob/README.md

 # <CountrySet: 2 [<Country: KHM>, <Country: JAM>]>
 ```

-The same is true of other object sets or iterables of object instances:
+The same is true of other PyOb sets or iterables of PyOb instances:

 ```python
 countries = Country.Set() + khm